davetimmins/ArcGIS.PCL/README.md

 Since the serialization is specific to your implementation you will need to create an ISerializer to use in your gateway.
 The test project has ServiceStack.Text and Json.NET [example serializers](https://github.com/davetimmins/ArcGIS.PCL/blob/dev/ArcGIS.Test/ISerializer.cs)

+Supports the following as typed operations:

+ - Generate Token (automatically if credentials are specified in gateway)
+ - Query
+ - Apply Edits
+ - Single Input Geocode
+ - Reverse Geocode

 See some of the [tests](https://github.com/davetimmins/ArcGIS.PCL/blob/dev/ArcGIS.Test/ArcGISGatewayTests.cs) for some example calls.

 ###Gateway with really bad serializer example